agiordan101/codingame_chess/README.md

 - One region per class method, with multiple unit test functions and their associated launcher.
 - Unit test functions (Named as "{methodName}_{InputExplanations}_{ExpectedBehavior}"): Take testing data and expected results in parameter.
 Each function should test a specific behavior of the class method, compare the result and display explanations if a difference is found.
 - Unit test launchers (Named as "{methodName}_testLauncher"): Call their corresponding unit test method, at least one time, with data directly in parameter.

+## Roadmap

+- Next steps :

+    * Add png in README.md

+    * Create GameEngineIntTests.cpp :
+        - Assert given fen is identical as the current one
+        - Preshot the game ends
+        - Log each move with their quality
+        - Log how many nodes are computed
+        - Log time uses
+        - New CG protocol : "move fen avmove"
+        - avmove: Send a list of moves to the Python GameRunner so it asserts their validity

+    * Setup git hooks:
+        On commit:
+            make test
+        On push:
+            make format

+    * BotPlayer : from vector to *vector

+    * Board optimization :
+        - Do not optimize Board methods !
+Don't break anything
+        - Create AbstractBoard, and change almost all Board references to AbstractBoard (Unit test too)
+        - Probably need to create more inline getter/Setter
+        - Create TimedBoard, inrehit from AbstractBoard, and pass an AbstractBoard in constructor parameters
+        - Create BitBoard, inherit from AbtractBoard
+        - Create a function/main to metric boards (Will mainly be usefull to optimize BitBoard performances)
+    * Create TimedAgent or TimedMinMax ? -> Probably not usefull as only the board performances make a real difference

+    * Modify Board::Board(): Randomize the board generation

+    * Use valgrind to remove invalid reads
+    * Try using smart pointers
+    * CG game engine returns illegal castling move ?
+Report the bug ?

+- Refactor & Improvments :

+    * Create 10 private vars : Opponent pieces | turn_pieces
+        - Assing them at each new turn
+        - Simplify find_move()
+            * Factorize opp_case_func and EMPTY_cell tests
+            * Factorize edge tests
+    * Board::Board() parsing protection from invalid FEN
+        - REgex to valid chess FEN ?

+- Optimizations :

+    * Use copilot to optimize
+    * Opti castle loops
+    * not legal moves - on apply
+    * Board :
+        - _filter_non_legal_moves():
+            - Do not find the king through iterating over the board for each moves.
+                Should save the king position.
+        - find_move():
+            - Create move in order of piece values

 ## Externals C++ libraries